 One way to measure the semantic similarity between two words a and b is to measure the distance between them in WordNet.
 This can be done by finding the paths from each sense of a to each sense of b and then selecting the shortest such path.
 Note that path length is measured in nodes rather than links.
 So the length between sister nodes is 3.
-The length of the path between member of the same synset is 1.
-We did not make any effort in joining together the 11 different top nodes of the noun taxonomy.
+The length of the path between member of the same synset is 1. we did not make any effort in joining together the 11 different top nodes of the noun taxonomy.
 As a consequence, a path cannot always be found between two nouns.
 When that happens, the program returns a "not related" message.
 We refer this measurement as the path length measurement.

 The path length measurement gives us a simple way to calculate relatedness between two words.
-However, there are still a few issues we need to address before we can use it.
+However, there are still three issues we need to address before we can use it.

 - Word form.
 When looking up a word in WordNet, the word is first lemmatized.
 So the distance between system and systems is 0. - Multiple part-of-speech.
 The path length measurement can only compare words that have the same part-of-speech.
+This implies that we don not compare, for instance, a noun and a verb, since they are located in different taxonomy trees.
 The words we compare in this context are concept names in the ontologies.
 Even though most of the names are made of single noun or noun phrase, verbs and adjectives do occasionally appear in a concept name label.
-In some cases, one word has more than one part-of-speech (for instance, "backpacking" is both a noun and a verb in WordNet).
+In some cases, one word would have more than one part-of-speech (for instance, "backpacking" is both a noun and a verb in WordNet).
 For these words, we first check if it is a noun and if the answer is yes, we treat it as a noun.
-In the case of "backpacking", for instance, it will be treated as a noun and its verb sense will be disregarded.
+In the case of "backpacking", for instance, it will be treated as a noun and ifs verb sense will be disregarded.
 If it is not a noun, we check if the word is a verb and if the answer is yes, we treat it as a verb.
 Words that are neither nouns, verbs nor adjectives will be disregarded.
 This makes sense since the different part-of-speech of the same word are usually quite related and choosing one of them would be representative enough. - Compound nouns.
-Compound nouns which have an entry in WordNet (for example, "jet lag", " travel agent" and "bed and breakfast") are treated as single word.
-Others like "railroad transportation", which have no entry in WordNet, are split into tokens ("railroad" and "transportation" in the example) and their relatedness to other word is calculated as an average over the relatedness between each token and the other word.
+Those compound nouns which have an entry in WordNet (for example, "jet lag", "travel agent" and "bed and breakfast") will be treated as single words.
+Others like "rail-road transportation", which have no entry in WordNet, will be split into tokens ("railroad" and "transportation" in the example) and its relatedness to other word will be calculated as an average over the relatedness between each token and the other word.
 For instance, the relatedness between "railroad transportation" and "train" will be the average relatedness of "railroad" with "train" and "transportation" with "train".